 While doing my research on the word mirror I found inspiration in an image by Flickr user f/otographer.
 This particular user has taken an image of himself in the mirror through the front element of one of his lenses.

 I decided to try this myself but it was not an easy task.
 The only mirrors we have in our home are in our bathroom.
 That was my studio.
 The lens is an Asahi Pentax Super-Takumar 50 mm f/1.4 lens that I detached from my father’s Asahi Pentax Spotmatic II.
 I held the lens out in front of my Nikon and attempted to find a combination of focal lengths and apertures that allowed the image in the mirror to be in focus.
 It was challenging to get the focus point of the Takumar just right.
-I got a few good shots but the image was slightly off center.
+I got a few good shots but the image was slightly off centre.

 - Camera—NIKON D5100